Pueblo Corporate College Grant Opportunities

 Provided through the Colorado State Office of Economic Development

-The Colorado First & Existing Industry Grant is a State funded grant whose mission is to provide customized job training programs to companies that are locating or expanding in Colorado.
+The Skill Advance Colorado Grants are a State funded program whose mission is to provide customized job training programs to grow a skilled workforce in Colorado.
 The program will increase transferable job skills that support both the company's economic competitiveness by re-training its workers in new skills, while enhancing the workers' resumes and long-term employment opportunities.

 Colorado First Customized Job Training Program